Chauncey Billups pleads not guilty in illegal poker case allegedly linked to mafia

 The elaborate cheating scheme netted more than $7 million from rigged games, prosecutors said.

-Prosecutors said plea discussions have begun but no formal plea deals have been offered.
+Prosecutors said plea discussions have begun with some defendants but no formal plea deals have been offered.

 There are two federal cases in the crackdown.
 One focuses on high-stakes poker games while the other concerns a sports betting ring.
 The second indictment revolves around bets on NBA basketball games which were allegedly placed using insider information related to injury reports.